Top 10 Best Knife Companies

 4 TOPS Knives

-Heavy knife, made in US, holds an edge well.
-Great for batoning which makes it a perfect survival knife in my book.
+Heavy knife, made in the US, holds an edge well.
+Great for batoning, which makes it a perfect survival knife in my book.
 You can get a heavy knife to do other tasks with more care, but you can never ask a lighter knife to do a heavier duty chore.

 5 Mora

 I'm surprised at many of these reviews.
 I'm an avid outdoorsman and a knife collector myself.
-I own and used nearly every knife in these reviews, and my favorite... is still the mora.
+I own and have used nearly every knife in these reviews, and my favorite is still the Mora.
 Do your research.
-Nearly every survival class teacher or guide I've met in the last 40+ years carries a mora.
-Razor sharp, easy to resharpen, and inexpensive.
-(Unless you lose it, you wont need to replace it.)
-A knife is a tool, and only as good as the hands operating it.
-I'm amazed how many so called "Woodsman" throw their knife, baton with it, or (as some reviewers refer to it) call it a weapon!
+Nearly every survival class teacher or guide I've met in the last 40+ years carries a Mora.
+It's razor-sharp, easy to resharpen, and inexpensive.
+Unless you lose it, you won't need to replace it.
+A knife is a tool, and it's only as good as the hands operating it.
+I'm amazed at how many so-called "Woodsman" throw their knife, baton with it, or refer to it as a weapon, as some reviewers do.
 You're going to the woods, dudes!
 You're not fighting zombies or ISIS terrorists!
-Try gutting a trout or pan fish with your 8" Ka-bar or Cold Steel.
-I have them, but always carry my mora.
-Can't beat the price or quality.
-I still have my first of many...
-33 years, and going strong.
+Try gutting a trout or panfish with your 8" Ka-bar or Cold Steel.
+I have them, but I always carry my Mora.
+You can't beat the price or quality.
+I still have my first one after many...
+33 years, and it's still going strong.

 6 KA-BAR

 KA-BAR is one of the best knife companies ever forged.
-They have been and American classic since World War II and you will still see knifes from world war two on veteran's belts because the were made to last.
-While not as flashy as a Coldsteel or as beautifully crafted as a Benchmade KA-BAR's simple yet amazingly reliable designs have done the job since 1898.
-Which is 82 years older than Coldsteel and 90 more than Benchmade.
-That's why I would trust the 7 inch Combat/utility (As would many U.S. veterans) on my belt than any other knife.
+They have been an American classic since World War II, and you will still see knives from World War Two on veterans' belts because they were made to last.
+While not as flashy as a Coldsteel or as beautifully crafted as a Benchmade, KA-BAR's simple yet amazingly reliable designs have done the job since 1898, which is 82 years older than Coldsteel and 90 years older than Benchmade.
+That's why I would trust the 7-inch Combat/utility (as would many U.S. veterans) on my belt more than any other knife.

 7 ESEE Knives

 These are some of the best knives in the $50-$150 dollar price range that money can buy.
-They have one of the best warranties in the business and the knives are nearly indestructible.
-The knives are made from 1095 steel and come with an excellent heat treatment.
-The different models come in a range of powder coated colors to help combat corrosion.
+They have one of the best warranties in the business, and the knives are nearly indestructible.
+The knives are made from 1095 steel and come with excellent heat treatment.
+The different models come in a range of powder-coated colors to help combat corrosion.
 The owners run an excellent discussion forum and offer training that covers many different outdoor activities.

 You can train a monkey to put an edge on a piece of metal and sell it, but ESEE is much more than a company selling sharpened pieces of steel.
 There is a culture behind ESEE that drives individuals into the outdoors to explore the unknown and thrive in adverse environments.